 In the 1960s, 1970s, and 1980s, scholars began situating Native Peoples at the center of their histories.
 Labeled New Indian History, this movement hit Texas rather late.
 Whiffs of this campaign inspired W.W.
 Newcomb, Jr.’s The Indians of Texas: From Prehistoric to Modern Times (1972).
 Reprinted five times, Newcomb is one of the first writers to refute the theory of Karankawas as being inherently savage because they practiced cannibalism and moved nomadically.
 Albeit, Newcomb still ranks their culture as “inferior to and lower than those of Central Mexico and the Southeast area in the sense that much less energy per person was harnessed.”
 A hierarchical ranking of cultures is problematic, but it shows that academics began to look at Karankawas in a more objective, and by the numbers point of view.
 In other words, scholars began to destroy overt instances of prejudice—even if they replaced these prejudices with subtler versions.

 Renowned archaeologist Robert Ricklis finally deconstructed the prevailing notion of Karankawas as culturally deficient Indians in 1996.
 His archaeological study, The Karankawa Indians of Texas, rightfully portrayed these Indians as ingenious, innovative, and imaginative.
 Instead of mindlessly wandering in search of sustenance, Ricklis showed that the Karankawas mastered their environmental niche.
 Instead of attacking any white who landed on their shores, Ricklis showed that the Karankawas were willing to meet intruders with open attitudes.
 And instead of being taken advantage of by missionaries, Ricklis showed that the Karankawas beguiled the Christians to their own advantage.
 Making Ricklis’s work unique is the ecological foundation the book rests firmly upon.
-By analyzing osteological evidence, Ricklis uncovered the Karankawas’ population sizes, seasonal migration patterns, and their constant adaptation to a changing landscape.
+By analyzing osteological evidence, Ricklis uncovered the Karankawas’ population sizes, demystified seasonal migration patterns, and highlighted these Indians ability to constantly adapt to a changing landscape.

 Following in the footsteps of Ricklis, academics pushed back on stereotypes related to the Karankawas.
 Such works include Kelly Himmel’s The Conquest of the Karankawas and the Tonkawas (1999) and David La Vere’s The Texas Indians (2004).
 Himmel and La Vere began revisiting overwhelmingly propagandized descriptions of Karankawas and pointed out biases and inconsistencies.
 Soul-hungry priests, like Father Morfi, were refuted and dismissed.
-Belligerent Anglo-Americans, like Stephen Austin, were minimized.
+Belligerent Anglo-Americans, like Stephen Austin, were rightfully rebuked.
+Kelly Himmel’s and Robert Ricklis’s books are the two best books on these Indians in press.

-But the dismissal of these embellished sources has created some surprising outcomes.
+The dismissal of the embellished Anglo-American and Spanish sources has created some surprising outcomes.
 For instance, a large number of contemporary historians believe that Europeans and Anglo-Americans completely fabricated the Karankawas’ cannibalism as a means to justify their conquests of these Peoples.
-While colonizers did use tales of the Karankawas’ cannibalism as a rationale for their onslaughts on these Indians, the Karankawas did practice a rare and ritualistic cannibalism prior to the nineteenth-century.
+While colonizers did use tales of the Karankawas’ cannibalism as a rationale for their onslaughts on these Indians, the Karankawas did practice a rare and ritualistic cannibalism prior to the nineteenth century.
 With cannibalism seen in such a negative light, present-day historians feel that if they admit to the Karankawas’ cannibalism, they admit to the Karankawas’ “savageness.”
 But by dismissing the Karankawas’ anthropophagy, historians are dismissing a deeply meaningful cultural practice.
 Nevertheless, Karankawas being identified as man-eaters truly is problematic—especially considering the practice ceased two hundred years ago.

-While Carol Lipscomb’s history is likely the most read, Stephen Harrigan’s 925 page Big Wonderful Thing: A History of Texas is the most recent.
-Harrigan brings nothing new to the table.
-But his work highlights two repeated issues in present-day histories of the Karankawas.
+While Carol Lipscomb’s history is likely the most read, Stephen Harrigan’s 925-page Big Wonderful Thing: A History of Texas is the most recent.
+Harrigan brings nothing new to the table in regard to the Karankawas, but his work highlights two repeated issues in present-day histories of these Indians.
 The first is that he tells the Karankawas’ history from the Europeans’ perspective.
-There exists literally of thousands of narratives on the shipwrecked Spaniard Alvar Nunez Cabeza de Vaca.
+There exists thousands of narratives on the shipwrecked Spaniard Alvar Nunez Cabeza de Vaca.
 They all sound the same.
 They are all written the same.
 They all are choked for creativity—I would know, I am one of the thousands of historians who have written about this encounter from the Christians’ perspective.
 Not one scholar tells the tale from the perspective of the Karankawas—the Indians among whom saved Cabeza de Vaca.

-The second issue is that Harrigan fails to insert Native characters in his history.
+The second issue is that Harrigan fails to insert Native characters into his history.
 While the Texas Observer writes that “Harrigan is at his best when he concentrates on the state’s abundance of big personalities,” the big personalities among the Karankawas are invisible.
-This cannot be placed squarely on Harrigan, who utilizes secondary sources throughout his work.
+Harrigan, who utilizes secondary sources throughout his work, is not to blame.
 Although there exists an incredible assortment of fascinating Karankawa characters such as Joseph María, Manuel Alegre, Balthasar, Llano Grande, and Capitan Grande, historians have failed to feature them in their work.
 Harrigan had no knowledge of these characters.
 He, therefore, could not spread their stories to the general public.

 In looking to the future, scholars need to better integrate the Karankawas’ point of view and historical actors into their histories.
-They also need to utilize alternative sources, like the environment, as Robert Ricklis demonstrates in his text.
+They also need to utilize alternative sources and methodologies like the environment or oral histories.
 Furthermore, scholars need to build upon the notion of starting their histories of Native Peoples prior to European contact—as La Vere does quite well in The Texas Indians.
 And finally, Karankawas are alive today—the writing of their history requires their voice.

 Antonio Bonilla, “Bonilla’s Brief Compendium of the History of Texas, 1772,” The Quarterly of the Texas State Historical Association 8, no. 1 (July 1904): 65.